- Pre-configured labs with lab guides

 In this lab we will replicate potentially malicious scans from the Internet against a corporate asset.
 Scans from the Internet are very common.
 An analyst should know how to identify this activity by artifacts that are present in the IDS as well as entries in the web logs.

 The Network Discovery lab is designed to help students facilitate open source collection by teaching them how to use more intimate network discovery techniques.

 After identifying a SQL Injection attack, students will learn about parameterized queries in back-end web servers to minimize future SQLi attacks.

 In this lab we will replicate the need for Analysts to be able to analyze network traffic and detect suspicious activity.
 Tools like Wireshark and Snort can be utilized to read, capture, and analyze traffic.

 Students will use OpenVAS to do a vulnerability analysis.
 Students will then identify applicable vulnerabilities and protect their system(s) against them.

 Students will become familiar with procedures used in the validation of suspicious files.
 During the course of the lab the student will generate a system-level baseline using a command line file hash tool, followed by checking new/unknown files against whitelists and online tools.

 Our training advisors are here for you.

-- This lab bundle aligns to the learning objectives found in Course 446, CompTIA Security+ Training, and provides an alternate delivery mode to explore the topics in that course.
+- This lab bundle aligns to the learning objectives found in Course 589, Vulnerability Assessment Training: Protecting Your Organization, and provides an alternate delivery mode to explore the topics in that course.

 - CYBRScore Labs are pre-configured hardware layouts with accompanying lab guides for fast, convenient access that make studying for an exam or learning new technologies an engaging experience.